 Moushumi Chatterjee

 Moushumi Chatterjee is an Indian actor, best known for Tamil cinema.
 Moushumi Chatterjee began their career in 1979 and has been a prominent figure in the industry for over 47 years.
-With over 60 credits to their name and an average audience rating of 6.1, Moushumi Chatterjee remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Moushumi Chatterjee remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Moushumi Chatterjee's career remains one of the longest and most celebrated in Tamil cinema.

 - Born